engjefersonsantiago/behavioral-model/README.md

 To make your life easier, we provide the *install_deps.sh* script, which will install all the dependencies needed on Ubuntu 14.04.

-Our Travis regression tests run on Ubuntu 12.04.
-Look at .travis.yml for more information on the Ubuntu 12.04 dependencies.
+Our Travis regression tests now run on Ubuntu 14.04.

+On MacOS you can use the tools/macos/bootstrap_mac.sh script to install all the above dependencies using homebrew.
+Note that in order to compile the code you need [XCode 8](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) or later.

 ## Building the code

     1. ./autogen.sh
     2. ./configure
     3. make
+    4. [sudo] make install  # if you need to install bmv2

+In addition, on Linux, you may have to run `sudo ldconfig` after installing bmv2, to refresh the shared library cache.

 Debug logging is enabled by default.
 If you want to disable it for performance reasons, you can pass `--disable-logging-macros` to the `configure` script.